-Massachusetts mandates that covered employers provide employees with at least 14 days’ advance notice of work schedules.
-Failure to timely notify triggers penalties proportional to the notice period: no penalty if changes are given 7 or more days prior, partial penalty for 1 to 6 days, and full penalty for less than 24 hours.
-Employers must pay premium compensation for late changes and cannot retaliate against employees asserting scheduling rights.
-Further details clarify employer obligations and workforce impacts.
+Massachusetts predictive scheduling law requires covered employers to give employees at least 14 days’ advance notice of work schedules.
+When employers miss that deadline, penalties apply on a sliding scale: no penalty for changes given 7 or more days out, a partial penalty for 1 to 6 days, and a full penalty for changes made less than 24 hours before the shift.
+Employers must also pay premium compensation for late changes and cannot retaliate against employees who assert scheduling rights.
+This article covers who is covered, how penalties are calculated, and what compliance steps employers should take.

 Key Takeaways